Syadur20/Laravel8/README.md

-# laraseven
+# laravel8
-Lara seven repository for practice
+Laravel 8 repository for practice